Strophox/tetro-tui/README.md

 ### How does the base game work?

 > *Tetro TUI* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking inside a 2D playing field.
-When a horizontal line is full it automatically clears away and everything 'stacked' above shifts down.
+When horizontal lines are filled they automatically clear away and everything 'stacked' above moves down.
 >
 > A skilled player may keep playing indefinitely.
 > Different game modes will change up the gameplay while still using the same base mechanics.

-### How good is it in terms of customization / features?
+### How good is it in terms of configuration / features?

-> We provide a solid amount of configuration options and features:
+> We provide a solid amount of customization options / features for casual and (potentially) experienced players alike:
 > - **Graphics:** Unicode/ASCII/Elektronika styles, old-terminal-compatible or very modern designs, 10 color palettes, hard drop/piece lock/line clear effects and much more.
-> - **Gameplay and handling:** Various rotation systems, piece randomizers, adjustable preview, timings (DAS¹, ARR¹, SDF¹, LCD, ARE), IRS/IHS/.. ([¹caveat](#why-do-some-gameplay-preferences-dasarrsdf-or-some-keybinds-ctrlshiftalt-not-work-for-me)).
 > - **Game keybinds:** to your heart's desire.
+> - **Gameplay/handling:** Various rotation systems, piece randomizers, adjustable preview, timings (DAS¹, ARR¹, SDF¹, LCD, ARE), IRS/IHS/.. ([¹caveat](#why-do-some-gameplay-preferences-dasarrsdf-or-some-keybinds-ctrlshiftalt-not-work-for-me)).
 > - **Game mode miscellany:** Regular ('Marathon'), Swift ('40-Lines'), Classic & Master (unlocked after Regular), Puzzle, Cheese, Combo, Custom (select win condition, initial gravity, toggle gravity progress, *cmdline flags:* start board, seed).
-> - **Highscores, replays, statistics, ...** - can can be accessed as well as backed up with a simple **savefile**.
+> - **Highscores, replays, statistics, ...** - can be viewed as well as backed up with a simple **savefile**.
 >
-> Visuals depend on / can be customized together with your underlying terminal settings.
+> Visuals can be customized together with your underlying terminal settings.
-> E.g. you can set a bigger font to scale the game, or use <a href="https://github.com/Swordfish90/cool-retro-term">cool-retro-term</a> for nostalgic look etc.
+> E.g. one can set a bigger font to scale the game, or use <a href="https://github.com/Swordfish90/cool-retro-term">cool-retro-term</a> for a nostalgic look etc.
 >
 > <details>
 > <summary>
-> See also: Complete list of Tetro TUI v3.0 menus contents:
+> See also: Complete overview of Tetro TUI v3.0 menus content:
 > </summary>
 >
 > **New game/**